mattermost/mattermost-handbook/operations/workplace/people/working-at-mattermost/internal-transfers.md

 ## What's the difference between a transfer and a promotion?

 * Transfers occur when a team member moves to a new team or function and owns a different set of [AORs](https://handbook.mattermost.com/operations/operations/areas-of-responsibility).
-For example, a Customer Support Engineer would transfer to a Customer Success Engineer role, or vice versa.
+For example, a Customer Support Engineer transferring to a Product Manager role.
 * Promotions occur when a team member increases in level within the same team or function.
 For example, an SDE I being promoted to SDE II.

 ### Process for Transfers